What’s it like being an Alabama fan? Lots of titles and some angst in all those big games.

 “I think that’s it,” he said.

-It’s a mountaintop view with all its hooking properties: “We’ve achieved this really high standard, and we don’t want to let it go.”
-Wilson says, “I think we’re grounded in that fact that it is rare.
+It’s a mountaintop view with all its hooking properties: “We’ve achieved this really high standard, and we don’t want to let it go,” Wilson says.
+“I think we’re grounded in that fact that it is rare.
 This is unique.
 Could it end tomorrow?
 Yes.”
 Just the same, he points out how Saban seems to sound roughly the same after wins and losses, never crows about all the numbers, so the fans think likewise after listening to Saban so protractedly and intently: “It’s a mentality of always trying to get better.”

 From Houston speaks Kip Altstaetter, Alabama Class of 1986, fan extraordinaire, deployer of the phrase “the golden years.”
-He has made six of the title games but opted out this time, and makes an observation always curious about fans: “We don’t have a really good feeling about Monday night, but we never do.
-My trainer says, ‘Every year you say you’re gonna lose two games …’” — even as they almost never do.
+He has made six of the title games but opted out this time, and he makes an observation always curious about fans: “We don’t have a really good feeling about Monday night, but we never do.
+My trainer says, ‘Every year you say you’re going to lose two games’ ” — even as they almost never do.

-He thrills that an era of quaking change — NIL, transfers — finds his Tide at the top because, as a business owner, he sees Saban accurately as “a master of ‘you go change the rules, I’ll figure out how to master them.’”
-He sees all the titles as something of “a crutch” and says of losing, “You can’t really be mad at it.”
+He thrills that an era of quaking change — NIL, transfers — finds his Tide at the top because, as a business owner, he sees Saban as “a master of ‘you go change the rules; I’ll figure out how to master them.’ ” He sees all the titles as something of “a crutch” and says of losing, “You can’t really be mad at it.”
 But then he points out something singular, maybe counterintuitive: “I will say I was less stressed before Saban, because now the expectations are so high …”

 Then he finishes the thought and crystallizes both the Alabama condition and the human condition.